|From Health and the Economy in the United States from 1750 to the Present|

 2. Americans ate more carbohydrate per day from 1909 to 1929 than they do now.
 Ref: 3rd Fig. from More Thoughts on Macronutrient Trends. ∴ Carbohydrates don't cause obesity.

-Edward Bernays pioneered the psychological tricks used by the Food Product Industry to get people to want things that they didn't need and consume more.
+Edward Bernays pioneered the psychological tricks used by the Food Product Industry to get people to want things they didn't need and consume more.
 For more information about Edward Bernays, watch The Century Of The Self Part 1 of 4 Happiness Machines.
+The first 2 minutes summarise the rest of the documentary.

 Watch also Unreported World: Obesity in Paradise.
-At about 7 minutes in, a Samoan explains why they prefer to buy the more expensive imported "crap-in-a-bag/box/bottle" instead of their own inexpensive locally grown produce - they believe that local food is inferior to imported food.
+At 6:50, a Samoan explains why they prefer imported "crap-in-a-bag/box/bottle" instead of their own local food - local food is often seen as inferior to imported food.
 I wonder how that belief got into their heads?
+At 19:40, you can see an example of the inefficacy of healthy eating guidelines.

-See also How Big Business Got Brazil Hooked on Junk Food.
+See How Big Business Got Brazil Hooked on Junk Food & Former advertising executive reveals junk food-pushing tactics.

 Once a child has adopted poor dietary habits, it's difficult to reverse them.
 As children are easier to manipulate than adults, there are regulations aimed at restricting marketing to children, regulations which the Food Product Industry finds ways to bypass.